TheMulhima/HollowKnight.DebugMod/README.md

     * Mods Folder
 * Incrementing GrimmChild now spawns the new and correct grimmchild. also changes charm cost if goes to carefree
 * Incrementing Kingsoul changes charmcost to the correctvalue
+* Multiple save state pages Credits: Magnetic Pizza (and jhearom for porting to cp)